+Heartwood is more durable, stable, and rot-resistant than sapwood.
 Sapwood and heartwood can be distinguished by their color and grain.
 The color of heartwood is always darker than the sapwood of a single tree.
 While the color of sapwood is always lighter than heartwood.
-The color of sapwood and heartwood may defer to the base of wood species.
+The color of sapwood and heartwood may vary depending on the species of wood.

-In other words, Heartwood is the dead portion of the middle part of the tree.
-While Sapwood is the living outermost portion of the wood.
+In other words, Heartwood is the dead portion of the middle part of the tree and sapwood is the living outermost portion of the wood.

 Heartwood and sapwood diagram